Leaving Care and Transition

 3.2 Corporate Parenting

 The corporate parenting principles apply only to local authorities.
 Directors of Children's Services and Lead Members for Children should nevertheless ensure that relevant partners understand how they can assist local authorities and apply the principles in relation to the services those partners may provide.
-'Relevant partners' include local policing bodies and Chief Officers of Police, local trusts and The National Probation Service, youth offending services, clinical commissioning groups, NHS England, schools and educational institutions.
+'Relevant partners' include local policing bodies and Chief Officers of Police, local trusts and The National Probation Service, youth offending services, Integrated Care Boards, NHS England, schools and educational institutions.

 It is important that joint housing protocols cover the support available from a local authority area to care leavers up to the age of 25.